systemsdk/docker-symfony-api/docs/testing.md

 * Integration tests
 * Unit tests

+To learn about our practical strategy for applying these tests efficiently in real-world projects, watch our video guide on YouTube: [Robust Testing](https://www.youtube.com/@systemsdk).

 Note on naming: In Symfony's terminology, `Application` tests are the same as `Functional` tests.
 We follow the official Symfony naming convention as described [here](https://symfony.com/doc/current/testing.html#application-tests).

 ## 🚀 How to Run Tests